CURRENT STUDENTS: Our program for area music students (grades 8 to 12) resumes in December, with auditions in November. Please consider joining us!

 As one who truly loves teaching, I feel privileged to serve young people, offering them guidance and instruction as they develop their limitless potential as artistic, creative souls in the Valley Jazz Cooperative.
 When we first launched the VJC, I noted the word “cooperative” was chosen with great intent, after much deliberation.
 One of our foundational goals is to serve young people in ways that support the outstanding instruction already being offered in so many different corners of Phoenix.
 We are grateful for the collaborative support of band directors, private music instructors, and (of course) parents, for helping us build a musical and educational community in the VJC that will provide a positive impact in the lives of these students for years to come.

-The VJC is resuming in-person instruction this year after about 20 months spent engaged in other, meaningful endeavors, such as the highly successful VJC Instrument Rental Assistance program and VJC Online instruction (including virtual ensemble activities).
-Throughout this time, I have remained deeply grateful to my Music Serving the Word family for their faith in the VJC.
+The VJC resumed in-person instruction in December 2021 after about 20 months spent engaged in other, meaningful endeavors, such as the highly successful VJC Instrument Rental Assistance program and VJC Online instruction (including virtual ensemble activities).
+Throughout the challenges these recent times have presented to students and educators alike, my Music Serving the Word family has provided me much to be grateful for (given their collective faith in the VJC).
 This wonderfully vibrant educational initiative would not exist without MSW support.

 Finally, to prospective students, I want you to know the VJC is an exceptional place to explore your gifts and find your passion.
-We sincerely hope you will explore joining our program in 2021 and beyond!
+We sincerely hope you will join our program and grow your creativity with us!